Without even being a fan nor following her, you most probably have heard of the Kim Kardashian Robbery in Paris.

 - Another funny thing you can try is to “out rich” them just to see the reaction!
 Example: one person is bragging about the 1 000 000 EUR apartment he bought in a fancy Paris district while it is clear from the context the person is more wealthy than you.
 Just say something like yeah that reminds me of my first investment 1 Million investment 6 years ago in the same area it has been profitable so far, it is a very good area, excellent choice Bob you are on your way to success!
 (Let me know if you tried it)

-I tried to present lightly some basic psychology behind the concept of flashing money to your peers and in conclusion, the way you handle your possessions, brag about it or not is your responsibility.
+I tried to present lightly some basic psychology behind the concept of flashing money to your peers and in conclusion, the way you handle your possessions, brag about it, or not is your responsibility.
 I personally have nothing against someone earning 30 times my salary and driving around in a Bugatti with a Rolex on his wrist.
-You worked towards your goal, achieved it, now be “selfish” and enjoy the fruits of your labour!
+It is all about how they go on about it and put it in other´s faces or not.
+They worked towards their goal, achieved it, now they can be “selfish” and enjoy the fruits of their labor!